SysKitTeam/docs-point/governance-and-automation/access-requests/create-access-requests-policy.md

     * 1-stage process
     * 2-stage process
     * 3-stage process
-  * Depending on whether you selected the single or multiple-stage process, you will need to be complete the below information:
+  * Depending on whether you selected the single or multiple-stage process, you will need to complete the below information:
     * **Select who approves the requested workspace (4)**:
       * **Manager of Requester**; you are also able to **add additional information** in case the requester has no manager by entering details in the section below
       * **Workspace Owner**; you are also able to **add additional information** in case the workspace has no owner by entering details in the section below